LaCava-Lab/Copurification-Data-retrieval/py/Query to publisher data table.md

 ## Execution Steps
 1. Input Data:
   - Provide email address and an NCBI API key.
-  - The script reads a PubMed query from file in the same directory.
+  - The script reads a PubMed "query" from file in the same directory.
   - Start and stop date.
 2. Fetching PMIDs:
     - The script fetches PMIDs over a specified date range using the provided query.